Your most common end of financial year questions, and answers

 Q. What can I do to claim my vehicle?

 Q. I’ve got no cash.
-How am I going to be able to pay for my tax bills?
+How am I going to cover my taxes?

-Q. What tax do I be required to pay?
+Q. What amount of tax will I be required to pay?

-Q. Should I be GST-registered for the coming financial year?
+Q. Do I have to be GST-registered in the coming financial year?

 Q. Do I need to perform a stocktake?